 - Know your EUDR compliance basics and prepare as soon as possible.
 When products produced after the day the EUDR entered into force (29 June 2023) enter the market after 30 December 2024 they need to be accompanied with proof of no-deforestation and legality in line with EUDR requirements.
 Especially for products that can be stored for a while this will become a factor. - Implement solid due diligence structures for compliance with EUDR and for upcoming Due Diligence legislation (EU CSDDD) and other legislation.
 The EUDR should not be viewed in splendid isolation.
 Other wooded lands will probably be included as well.
 Don't wait for the Commission to include these and other ecosystems, but work towards no conversion of natural ecosystems such as in the Cerrado and Gran Chaco from the start. - Invest in sustainable soy production via certification and landscape approaches and their combinations.
-EUDR compliance is the minimum, sustainability requires more in supply chains and in sourcing areas: including sustainable agricultural practices and targeted conservation and nature restoration support. - Recognize existing cut-off dates and don't stimulate supply chain partners to let go of them and relax them to 31 December 2020.
+EUDR compliance is the minimum, sustainability requires more in supply chains and in sourcing areas: including sustainable agricultural practices and targeted conservation and nature restoration support.
+This often requires financial or other incentives for producers in terms of premiums, longer term contracts, sustainability linked loans etc. - Recognize existing cut-off dates and don't stimulate supply chain partners to let go of them and relax them to 31 December 2020.
 Build strong relations with suppliers to address this and forthcoming challenges in the supply chain.